 We all know that when February rolls around, we're in the thick of the cold winter.
 In fact, just three years ago the Rochester area set an all-time record low for the coldest month there has ever been since records have been kept.
 Apparently the records books go all the way back to 1884, so if you do the math, you can understand that that's a lot of months to have to beat in order to set an all-time record.

-Well enough preaching to the choir, we all know it's cold outside.
+Well enough preaching to the choir, we all know it's winter.
 "How do we warm up?" is the question.
-It's even more important to know where to go, so A. you don't freeze your behinie off, and B. so you can stay motivated to move around and enjoy your city for what it's worth.
+It's even more important to know where to go, so A. you don't freeze your behinie off, and B. so you can stay motivated to move around and enjoy your city.

 Food, entertainment, and drink.
 That's usually what we're looking for, and not necessarily in that order.
 So here goes, a recent date night out in the East End for the Rochesteriat.

-Total Cost: $45 for two w/ redeemed coupon; price includes tax and tip
+Total Cost: $45 for two price includes tax and tip

 2. ENTERTAINMENT: Eastman School of Music